Sweetspotproject/Game-Launcher/README.md

 # Sweet Launcher - A Simple Game Launcher

-Sweet Launcher is a lightweight, minimalist game launcher designed for users who want an easy way to organize and launch their existing games without all the extra complexity found in other launchers like Lutris.
+Sweet Launcher is a lightweight, minimalist game launcher designed for users who want an easy way to organize and launch their existing games without all the extra complexity found in other launchers.

 ## Key Features
 - **Add Games**: Easily add the games you already own by selecting the game executable and cover image.